 Why consider using a credit card to pay off your car loan?

 A balance transfer is when you transfer a car loan or existing credit card balance to another credit card.
-This process sometimes comes with added fees, and at face value, may seem like passing the buck (literally), but there are some practical reasons for balance transfers.
+This process sometimes comes with added fees.
+A face value, it may seem like passing the buck (literally), but there are some practical reasons for balance transfers.

 For example, if you have significantly improved your credit recently and qualify for a low interest credit card, a balance transfer is a way to reduce monthly credit card payments.

 When it comes to addressing debt, the idea is that borrowers are only left to worry about the principal by simply “paying off” a car loan with a low or no-interest credit card.

 This is a common way for individuals to work around a high monthly loan payment on low-risk debt such as car loans.
 Essentially, by moving debt to a credit card, ideally one with 0% interest, you will pay off the auto loan in full and forgo interest payments.

 The Hidden Costs of Balance Transfers

-In theory, transferring the debt to a low-interest credit card could result in huge savings.
-However, when you perform a balance transfer, you aren’t actually paying anything off — you’re merely relocating debt from one pocket to another.
+In theory, transferring the debt to a low-interest credit card could result in considerable savings.
+However, when you perform a balance transfer, you aren’t actually paying anything off.
+You’re merely relocating debt from one pocket to another.
 Therefore, you will not reduce the overall balance at all, and you will not avoid any interest costs that you already incurred.

 Balance Transfer Fees

 0% Introductory APR

 Remember that all good things must come to an end.
 Low rates usually don’t last with balance transfer credit cards.
-Many people will look to 0% APR credit cards to pay off an auto loan, pat themselves on the back for cheating the system, and call it a day — but not so fast.
+Many people will look to 0% APR credit cards to pay off an auto loan, celebrate their cleverness, and call it a day — but not so fast.

-A no-interest credit card may seem like the answer to your financial prayers, but remember, this rate is usually a limited-time offer.
+A no-interest credit card may seem like the answer to your financial prayers, but remember, this rate is typically a limited-time offer.